1098-T Frequently Asked Questions (FAQ)

 Can my parent(s), other persons who may claim me as a dependent, or my tax preparer receive my Form 1098-T directly?

-As required by FERPA (Family Educational Rights and Privacy Act), Fresno State University cannot provide this information directly to parents, other persons who may claim the student as a dependent, or tax preparers.
+As required by FERPA (Family Educational Rights and Privacy Act), Fresno State cannot provide this information directly to parents, other persons who may claim the student as a dependent, or tax preparers.
 If you are claimed as a dependent on another person’s tax returns (such as your parent’s), the student needs to provide the Form 1098-T directly to that person.

 I paid my qualified tuition and related expenses with student loans.
 Can I still claim an American Opportunity or Lifetime Learning Tax Credit or the Tuition and Fees Deduction?